Samio2022/MSCS-Net/README.md

 ## Dataset (The AIS dataset can be downloaded from the below link)
 https://drive.google.com/file/d/17BHI51eEiYr-gxHTG49gBhRCAAbclrV-/view?usp=sharing

+## Citation Request
+If you use Our AIS dataset in your project, please cite the following paper

+@article{zaman2025mscs,
+  title={MSCS-Net: A deep learning framework for accurate segmentation of low-resolution stroke lesions}, author={Zaman, Asim and Khan, Rashid and Yassin, Mazen M and Ahmad, Faizan and Lu, Jiaxi and Mehmud, Irfan and Luo, Yu and Kang, Yan}, journal={Measurement}, pages={118925}, year={2025}, publisher={Elsevier}
+}

 ## To apply the model on a custom dataset, the data should be converted into the following structure: